ainfinum/Traffic-Sign-Classifier/README.md

 | .00037          		| Speed limit (80km/h)                 			|

-Here is a visualizations of predictions:
+Here is a visualization of predictions:
 ![alt text][image8]

 ## Visualizing the Neural Network

-It's quite interesting to vizualize convolution layers to see what characteristics the neural network use to make classifications.
+It's quite interesting to visualize convolution layers to see what characteristics the neural network use to make classifications.

-The feature map activations of the first convolution layer clearly shows "General caution" sign.
+The feature map activations of the first convolution layer clearly show "General caution" sign.
 And the shape of the "General caution" sign is still visible in the second convolution layer.
-The feature maps activations of the third convolution layer show that this layer search some specific areas of the image.
+The feature maps activations of the third convolution layer show that this layer searches some specific features of the image.

-Convolotion layer 1
+Convolution layer 1

 ![alt text][image9]

-Convolotion layer 2
+Convolution layer 2

 ![alt text][image10]

-Convolotion layer 3
+Convolution layer 3

 ![alt text][image11]